fritzprix/kaggle_challenge/README.md

-# Archive for various kaggle chanllenge of my own
+# Archive for various kaggle chanllenges of my own